 What Is Wrongful Death in a Nursing Home?

-Wrongful death in nursing homes can stem from many different causes, some of which are more difficult to spot than others.
-It’s important to be vigilant and to keep an eye out for potential issues, like understaffing or poor training.
+A wrongful death in nursing home facilities can stem from many different causes, some of which are harder to spot than others.

 - Broken bones